plantbreeding/BrAPI-Manuscript2/manuscript.md

 ### Community Growth

-The international BrAPI Community consists of software developers, breeders, and other scientists working on BrAPI related projects and data sources.
+The international BrAPI Community consists of software developers, biologists, and other scientists working on BrAPI related projects and data sources.
 This community is what sustains the BrAPI project, builds implementations, maintains development tools, and provides input to enhance the specification.
 As the project has grown, so has the community.
 The BrAPI project started in June 2014 with less than ten people coming together to discuss the idea.
 Over the next ten years, the community has grown to between 200 and 250 members.

 The BrAPI Hackathons are a major staple of the BrAPI community.
 Twice a year, the community gathers to discuss the specification and collaborate on BrAPI related projects.
 This time is very valuable to the community; for some organizations, the hackathon is the only time during the year when they have time to work on anything related to BrAPI.
 During the COVID-19 pandemic, virtual hackathons took the place of in-person events.
 While the virtual hackathons do not provide the same level of face-to-face time that is crucial to collaborative work, they did allow for more attendees to gather and share their opinions.
 Going forward, the community leadership has decided to have one in-person hackathon and one virtual hackathon each year, to balance the advantages of both.